1

 How much do clerical jobs pay per hour?

-As of Jun 28, 2026, the average hourly pay for clerical in Springfield, IL is $18.85, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for clerical in Springfield, IL is $18.85, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.20 and $21.20 per hour, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive as a Clerical worker, and why are they important?
+What are the key skills and qualifications needed to thrive as a clerical worker, and why are they important?

 To thrive as a Clerical worker, you need strong organizational abilities, attention to detail, and basic computer literacy, often supported by a high school diploma or equivalent.
 Familiarity with office software like Microsoft Office Suite, document management systems, and office equipment such as copiers and fax machines is typically required.
 Excellent communication, time management, and problem-solving skills help you stand out in this role.
 These skills ensure efficient office operations, accurate record-keeping, and effective support for colleagues and supervisors.

-What is the job of a clerical?
+What is a clerical job?

 Clerical jobs focus on a variety of administrative office positions.
 A clerk may work at a reception desk to interact with clients, determine which employees to assign a particular task, and assist with the daily functions of the office.
 People in clerical positions occasionally perform other work, such as conducting limited research, receiving and routing mail, preparing reports for other departments, issuing licenses or certificates, indexing records, issuing receipts, calculating bills, and reviewing routine reports.
 Some clerical jobs involve note-taking, accounting work, and performing miscellaneous jobs around an office.